TiloGit/test-a/docs/foo.md

 This is Foo,

-which can use icon too (from https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#using-icons)
+which can use icon too [Info Design]: https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#using-icons

-:fontawesome-dumpster-fire:
+:fontawesome-regular-face-laugh-wink:
+:fontawesome-solid-dumpster-fire:

 :simple-sap: